brickzebra44/csharp-bot/README.md

 # Discord Goldbot of the Imperials
 The fucking coder of this abused a new preview feature that we haven't got yet, that's why there are so many errors.
+Ask him how to get it once you get his contact again, I like it.

 I hope you get what to do based on the examples below: